geoboom/facemask-workshop/README.md

 ## Cloning this repo

 1. Open up terminal (wsl terminal for Windows) and type `sudo apt update && sudo apt upgrade`.
 This ensures you have the **latest system packages**.
 2. Run `git clone --depth 1 https://github.com/geoboom/facemask-workshop.git` to **clone this repo**.
+If you get a `git command not found` error, run `sudo apt install git` first then try cloning the repo again.
 3. Run `ls` and you should see a folder called `facemask-workshop`.

 ## Launching `jupyter notebook`